 Core strengthening for kids continues to be one of the top search terms people use to find their way to The Inspired Treehouse.
-And…we are SO glad!
+Here are some of our favorite everyday core strengthening ideas.

 As pediatric therapists, we are all about core strength!
 We have written about why core strengthening is so important for kids, we’ve featured great toys and games that promote core strength, and we’ve even showed off some super creative homemade ways to strengthen the core.